What is greenwashing and how do I spot it?

 - 🇦🇺 In Australia, this is covered by Section 18 of the Competition and Consumer Act 2010

-While meeting legal requirements are an essential step in ensuring a successful sustainability-focused marketing campaign, it should be noted that research suggests that businesses "will not benefit from their environmentally-friendly behaviours when they are merely taking credit for complying with legal obligations".
+While meeting legal requirements are an essential step in ensuring a successful sustainability-focused marketing campaign, it should be noted that research suggests businesses "will not benefit from their environmentally-friendly behaviours when they are merely taking credit for complying with legal obligations".